shina07/cs374_HCI/DP7/report.md

 ### Introduction

 > Your workout is a real training session only if you have specific goals, a planned vision of progress and a way to measure your results.
 From this reason, some people record their workouts.
-However, tracking workouts is an annoying task.
-Our team has focused on **"How to track your workouts in the simplest, most effective way possble"**.
+However, tracking workouts is an annoying task Our team focused on **How to Track Your Workouts in the Simplest, Most Effective Way Possible**.
 >
 > MACHOKE - your workout note - is designed for providing technical aids to reduce the troublesomeness of recording workout results and to make the process of tracking each exercise details easier.
 >
 > And we want to test the usability of our product by this user testing, and get some feedbacks.

 ### Informed consent

 > I confirm that the participant was given an opportunity to ask questions about the user testing, and all the questions asked by the participant have been answered correctly and to the best of my ability.
 I confirm that the individual has not been coerced into giving consent, and the consent has been given freely and voluntarily.
 >
-> print the name of researcher/person talking to the consent: * * *
+> print the name of researcher/person talking to the consent: O O O

 ### Turorial or training